selinyuksel/selinyuksel/README.md

 on how the Player must match their targets.
 </li>
 <li>
-This game is being made as a group project of 3 people
+This game is being made as a group project with Maya Prebish and Janelle Chen
 </li>
 </ul>